-Hello, this post is about the latest update on the reduction of ESI contribution rate for both employers and employees.
+Hello, this post is about the latest update on the reduction of the ESI contribution rate for both employers and employees.

 The Government of India has taken a historic decision to reduce the rate of contribution under the ESI Act from 6.5% to 4%(employers’ contribution being reduced from 4.75% to 3.25% and employees’ contribution being reduced from 1.75% to 0.75%).

 Similarly, reduction in the share of contribution of employers will reduce the financial liability of the establishments leading to improved viability of these establishments.
 This shall also lead to enhanced Ease of Doing Business.
-It is also expected that the reduction in the rate of ESI contribution shall lead to improved compliance of law.
+It is also expected that the reduction in the rate of ESI contribution shall lead to improved compliance of the law.

 The ESI Act is administered by the Employees’ State Insurance Corporation (ESIC).
 Benefits provided under the ESI Act are funded by the contributions made by the employers and the employees.

 Under the ESI Act, employers and employees, both contribute their shares respectively.
 The Government of India through the Ministry of Labour and Employment decides the rate of contribution under the ESI Act.

-The Government of India in its pursuit of expanding the Social Security Coverage to more and more people started a programme of special registration of employers and employees from December, 2016 to June 2017 and also decided to extend the coverage of the scheme to all the districts in the country in a phased manner.
+The Indian government in its pursuit of expanding the Social Security Coverage to more people by starting a special registration of employers and employees from December 2016 to June 2017.
+The government also extended the coverage of the scheme to all the districts in a phased manner.

-These efforts resulted in substantial increase in the number of registered employees i.e. Insured Persons and employers and also a quantum jump in the revenue income of the ESIC.
-The figures are as under: –
+These efforts resulted in a substantial increase in the number of registered employees i.e. Insured Persons and employers and also a quantum jump in the revenue income of the ESIC.

 |Year||No of employers||No of insured persons (in crores)||Total contribution received (in Rs. crores)|

-The Government of India is committed to the cause of welfare of employees as well as employers.
+The Government of India is committed to the cause of the welfare of employees as well as employers.